 Remember the cruel acts of Menahem to cut life from the womb?

-That’s in Elul, but we aren’t there yet.
-We are still in the month of Av.
+That’s in Elul, but the prior the month is the month of Av.
 On the 9th of the Hebrew month of Av, Titus and his army forces broke through the city walls and commenced a great slaughter of those left inside the temple.
 According to Josephus, a river of blood flowed down the Temple stairs.
 Before they set fire to the Temple, the legionaries made pagan sacrifices on the holy alters.
 Josephus describes the destruction of the Temple:

 While the holy house (The Temple) was on fire, everything was plundered that came to hand, and ten thousand of those that were caught were slain; nor was there a commiseration of any age…but children and old men…and priests, were all slain in the same manner… The flame was also carried a long way and made an echo, together with the groans of those who were slain… one would have thought the whole city would have been on fire.
 Nor can one imagine anything greater and more terrible than this noise.
 (2)

-The place of life was filled with death and that of God’s chosen people.
+The Temple, the place of life was filled with death and that of God’s chosen people.
 The sound of death echoing in the place of life is very grievous.
 Just as Menahem cut out the life of the womb, the Holy One allowed the destruction of the first and second temple over idolatry and baseless hatred.
 All week I have been asking the Father if I have baseless hatred for anyone.
 Do I have echoes of bitterness and unforgiveness?
-Does death echo loudly inside our house?
+Does death echo loudly inside our houses– our temples?